"A journey of a thousand miles begins

 Though acting had been my greatest passion since I was young - I've been working on and off as a performer since the age of four (to learn more about that, you can check out my website) - an "aha" moment happened for me about three years ago, forever changing where my passions would lie.

-Back in 2007, in an attempt to show me a crazy scene from a film, my husband played for me the end of Fast Food Nation.
+Back in 2007, I saw the end of the independent film Fast Food Nation.
 It was the point in the film where cows in a slaughterhouse are forced onto the kill floor to be slaughtered for meat.
 I was an emotional wreck, my shirt soaked with tears, and I could barely control the shame and shock overcoming me, as I watched what was horrifically occurring onscreen - scared, innocent animals screaming out in fear and desperation, trying to do everything they could to save their own lives, were being violently killed for their flesh.
 In that moment, the lightbulb of my conscience lit up deep inside, and I knew in my heart that my life would never be the same.

 At the Woodstock Farm Animal Sanctuary, October 2009.